horseshoe/horseshoe/README.md

 Horseshoe does not have the same design goals as Mustache, resulting in many different decisions when creating the specification.
 For example, Horseshoe was designed for generation of source code, not HTML.
 For this reason, content is not HTML-escaped by default (the settings can be created with `horseshoe.Settings.newMustacheSettings()` to support this feature).
 Other differences include a more complex expression syntax ("interpolation" in Mustache-speak) and support for method calls in expressions.

 ### Does Horseshoe support Mustache lambdas?
 Horseshoe does not support Mustache lambdas.
-It foregoes lambdas in favor of an expression syntax that supports method calls.
-Expressions can be named and reused to support similar functionality to Mustache lambdas.
+It foregoes lambdas in favor of an expression syntax that supports method calls and [anonymous partials](#section-partials).
+[Expressions](#expressions) can be named and reused to support similar functionality to Mustache lambdas.
+[Anonymous partials](#section-partials) are used to support rendering nested sections by applying a partial template.

 ### What literal types are supported in Horseshoe expressions?
 The following table summarizes the literals supported by Horseshoe.
 A more detailed explanation of each can be found in the [Expressions](#expressions) section.